 The Art of Syntax by Ellen Bryant Voigt was the 2009 annual Sister Mariella Gable Prize, an award given by the College of Saint Benedict for an important work of literature published by Graywolf Press.

 Linda Gregg's All of It Singing: New and Selected Poems was the 2008 winner of the Sister Mariella Gable Prize.

 Gregg's honors include a Guggenheim Fellowship, a Lannan Literary Foundation Fellowship, a National Endowment for the Arts grant, a Whiting Writer's Award, as well as multiple Pushcart Prizes.
 She was the 2003 winner of the Sara Teasdale Award and the 2006 PEN/Voelcker Award winner for Poetry.
 She also received the William Carlos Williams Award, which is a prize for a distinguished book of poetry published by a small press, non-profit, or university press.

-Duende, by Tracy K. Smith has been chosen as 2007 seventh annual Sister Mariella Gable Prize.
+Duende, by Tracy K. Smith was chosen as 2007 winner of the Sister Mariella Gable Prize.

 Trilogy: Variations on the Theme of an African Dictatorship which includes the books, Sweet and Sour Milk, Sardines, and Close Sesame by Nuruddin Farah was chosen as the 2006 winner of the sixth annual Sister Mariella Gable Prize.
 Read an excerpt from Close Sesame.